On chirality of the vorticity of the Universe: Conclusions and remarks

-The existence of the lepton CP violation is indispensable \citep{Sakharov} in our cosmological scenario with BY and EC theories.
+The existence of the lepton CP violation is indispensable \cite{Sakharov} in our cosmological scenario with BY and EC theories.
 Recent results of MiniBooNE and MINOS experiments with different oscillation results for neutrinos and antineutrinos strongly suggest possible lepton CP violation if the data are fitted with three neutrino flavors.
 Note that the CP violating phase need not to be accompanied with $\theta_{31}$ mixing angle, but can be attached to $\theta_{12}$ mixing angle.
 The inclusion of large CP violating phase can substantially change the present estimate of the mixing angles.

 We see that the chirality of the asymmetry in particle physics is left-handed (weak interactions), thus the opposite to the positive chirality of the vorticity of the Universe, all measured in the right-handed coordinate reference frames.
 If we change a reference frame to be left-handed, the chiralities change signs.
 The sum of chiralities of the microstructure and the macrostructure of the physical world remains zero irrespective of our choice of the reference frame.
 Parity violation in particle physics and cosmology is mandatory from both physical and mathematical points of view.
+The PLANCK mission can give us a definitive answer on the chirality of the vorticity of the Universe.